Jets’ sputtering pass offense takes on Chargers’ struggling pass defense on Monday night

 Khalil Mack and Joey Bosa have 11 of the Chargers’ 23 sacks this season.
 Staley added a new wrinkle to his defense last week against Chicago when he lined up Mack and Bosa on the same side for four pass rushers.
 It did result in a third-down sack by Bosa on the game’s opening series.

-The Chargers come in tied for ninth with 23 sacks, including 13 on third down.
+The Chargers come in tied for ninth in sacks, including 13 on third down.
 Wilson has been sacked 23 times, sixth-most in the league, and pressured on 47.3% of his dropbacks, the league’s second-highest rate.

 Bosa, who was dealing with hamstring and toe injuries for most of the early part of the season, is finally healthy again.